qc-hybrid/HackathonNaha2026/index.md

 # Dates
 March 6 - 8, 2026

+A related workshop will be held on March 2 - 5 (just before the hackathon) in Naha, Okinawa.
+See [here](https://qc-hybrid.github.io/CompQMB2026/) for more details.

 # Program

 | Time | Fri, 6th | Sat, 7th | Sun, 8th |